aave-dao/aave-helpers/src/swaps/README.md

 AaveCOWSwaps is a permissioned smart contract, and it has two potential privileged users: the owner and the guardian.
-The owner will be the DAO (however, ownership can be transferred) and the guardian is an address to be chosen by the DAO to act an asset manager.
-The role of the asset manager (guardian) is to more easily swap tokens for the DAO without the need to go through the full governance flow.
+The owner will be the DAO (however, ownership can be transferred) and the guardian is an address to be chosen by the DAO to more easily cancel swaps without relying on governance.
 AaveCOWSwaps can hold funds and swap for other tokens and keep them in case the DAO chooses so.
 AaveCOWSwaps can only withdraw tokens to the Collector contract.

-The curator contract can also deposit tokens it holds into Aave V3 pools or Aave V2 pools.
-It an also cancel pending swaps.

-The tokens the curator can trade from and to have to previously been voted by the DAO.

 ### Methods